Will AI Replace Ship Mates and Officers? Navigation Goes Smart, But the Bridge Stays Crewed

 The Physical World Advantage

 The STCW Convention — the international standard for seafarer training, certification, and watchkeeping — mandates qualified officers for bridge watchkeeping.
 No AI system is currently certified under STCW, and the International Maritime Organization has only begun discussing frameworks for Maritime Autonomous Surface Ships.
 Full regulatory approval for unmanned or reduced-crew commercial vessels is years, possibly decades, away.
+The IMO''s MASS regulatory scoping exercise has identified hundreds of conventions and amendments that would need revision before a true autonomous deep-sea vessel could trade commercially.

 A Declining but Stable Field

 By 2028, overall exposure is projected to reach 37% with automation risk at 23%.
 [Estimate] The theoretical ceiling is 56%.
-[Estimate] Even at the most aggressive estimate, nearly half of a mate's responsibilities remain firmly in human territory.
+[Estimate] Even at the most aggressive estimate, nearly half of a mate''s responsibilities remain firmly in human territory.

 What the Autonomous Ship Hype Misses

-The mate's role is evolving, not disappearing.
+The mate''s role is evolving, not disappearing.
 More time interpreting smart navigation systems, less time plotting positions by hand.
 More time analyzing equipment performance data, less time writing compliance reports manually.
 The tools get better.
 The need for a qualified officer on the bridge does not go away.

 Career Advice for Current and Aspiring Mates